sweet-tooth-clojure/describe/README.md

-(Note for the observant, `describe` returns values like `#{[:username [:examples/username-taken]]}`, which obviously need to be transformed before you can association validation messages with invalid values.)
+(Note for the observant, `describe` returns values like `#{[:username [:examples/username-taken]]}`, which obviously need to be transformed before you can associate validation messages with invalid values.
+The function `map-rollup-descriptions` helps with this.)

 If you're using describe to validate data, then you can treat the presence of a description to mean the value is invalid.